Decathlon/sports-docs/source/includes/_standards.md

 API

 <aside class="notice">
-  V1 of this API is still accessible at /api/v1/sports
+  For legacy purposes, the V1 of this API is still accessible at /api/v1/sports.
 </aside>

 ## Pagination